 The sound quality of our virtual instruments is high - 256 kbps.
 Don't ruin your experience with cheap 2-dollar earphones.
 Use high-quality equipment and enjoy every moment of your practice!

 4. Use middle range

 Some exercises require you to sing a note.
-If you are a beginner, we recommend selecting the interval that would match your singing range.
+If you are a beginner, we recommend selecting the pitch practice range that would match your singing range.
 This online perfect pitch trainer easily allows you to do that.

-Once you get used to the notes that you can sing, you can gradually expand your practicing interval.
+Once you get used to the notes that you can sing, you can gradually expand your pitch practice range.

 5. Practice every day

 Your ear training session doesn't need to be very long.
 15-20 minutes a day is usually enough for most people.